xoffvsg/deep-learning-challenge/README.md

 <img width="391" alt="model6_optimization5_output" src="https://github.com/xoffvsg/deep-learning-challenge/assets/141395221/dc5b9f25-a04a-422d-9f06-90469b369dfc"> <br>

-A new notebook is saved as [AlphabetSoupCharity_Optimization4.ipynb](https://github.com/xoffvsg/deep-learning-challenge/blob/main/AlphabetSoupCharity_Optimization4.ipynb) to be ran in Colab and the model is saved as _AlphabetSoupCharity_Optimization5.h5_
+A new notebook is saved as [AlphabetSoupCharity_Optimization4.ipynb](https://github.com/xoffvsg/deep-learning-challenge/blob/main/AlphabetSoupCharity_Optimization4.ipynb) to be ran in Colab and the model is saved as <i>AlphabetSoupCharity_Optimization5.h5</i>

 ### Summary
-While we were not able to achieve an accuracy rate over 75%, our best model after additional preprocessing achieved 73.43% which 0.45 percentage point above the result obtained with the more basic approach used for the first model.
+While we were not able to achieve an accuracy rate over 75%, our best model after additional preprocessing achieved 73.43% which is 0.45 percentage point above the result obtained with the more basic approach used for the first model.
 A better accuracy result might be achievable by dropping the rows considered as statistical outliers (ASK_AMT), but we feel reluctant to remove them without confirming if the corresponding entries were either clerical mistakes or true proposals that might have to be handled separately.